-The consolidated financial statements comprise the financial statements of Gateway Credit Union Ltd and its controlled entity as at and for the period ended 30 June 2012, the Consolidated Entity.
+The consolidated financial statements comprise the financial statements of Gateway Credit Union Ltd and its controlled entity as at and for the period ended 30 June 2013, the Consolidated Entity.

 Controlled entities are all those entities over which the parent entity, the Credit Union, has the power to govern the financial and operating policies so as to obtain benefits from their activities.
-Accounting standards deem the Portavia Trust, a special purpose entity, to be a controlled entity of the Credit Union, as it holds all the participating residual income units in its ownership structure, and is therefore consolidated.
+Accounting standards deem the Portavia Trust No.1, a special purpose entity, to be a controlled entity of the Credit Union, as it holds all the participating residual income units in its ownership structure, and is therefore consolidated.

-The results of the Portavia Trust have been fully consolidated from the date on which control was obtained by the Credit Union, being the date of creation, 9 December 2011.
-During the reporting period the Credit Union sold mortgage loans to the Portavia Trust through its loan securitisation program.
+The results of the Portavia Trust have been fully consolidated for the full 12 months of the year.
+During the financial year the Credit Union sold mortgage loans to the Portavia Trust through its loan securitisation program.
 In preparing the consolidated financial statements, all intercompany balances and transactions have been eliminated in full.